 The downside to the Wavestorm is that for everything that makes it so reliable and easy to catch waves with, the ability to really ride waves has always been slightly limited, especially in regards to turning the board.
 The lightweight helps, but you’ll have to be in just the right spot to make even the most basic maneuvers.

-The California Board Company (CBC) 9’ could easily be mistaken for an actual longboard if you saw it from a distance.
-The wood deck graphic design actually came out incredibly sharp and seriously clean!
+The California Board Company (CBC) 9’ could easily be mistaken for an actual fiberglass longboard if seen from a distance.
+The wood deck graphic design came out incredibly sharp and seriously clean!

-At 9' x 24" x 4” weighing 16 lbs, the CBC 9’ has some weight to it.
-As a result, it can hold surfers up to 275 lbs. making it a good choice for any heavier riders looking to catch some waves.
+At 108" x 23.75" x 4"weighing 16 lbs, the CBC 9’ has some weight to it.
+As a result, it can hold surfers up to 275 lbs. making it a good choice for heavier riders looking to catch some waves.

 CBC goes heavy on heat laminated construction.
-The multi layered 3 stringers are all heat laminated.
-The HDPE slick bottom and 100% Waterproof EPS core are both heat laminated.
+The multi layered 3 stringers are each heat laminated.
+The HDPE slick bottom and 100% Waterproof EPS core are both heat laminated as well.
 Even the neat wood deck graphic is heat laminated into the IXPE foam top!
 In short you’ve got a virtually indestructible board.

 However, this actually backfires out in the water.
 The board is so rigid it makes the actual experience of riding waves like riding a bucking horse.
 Any chop will have you trying to hold on for dear life and maneuverability is almost non existent.